-- (1) Effective June 1, 2015, Mr. Mannelly retired from the Company as President and Chief Executive Officer and a member of the Board of Directors. - (2) Effective June 1, 2015, Mr. Lombardi was elected President and Chief Executive Officer.
-He will also remain Chief Financial Officer until his successor is elected. - (3) The amounts shown in this column reflect the grant date fair value of restricted common stock and restricted stock unit awards, determined in accordance with Financial Accounting Standards Board ASC Topic 718 Stock Compensation ("FASB ASC Topic 718").
-The fair value of the restricted common stock and restricted stock unit awards is based on the market value of the Company's common stock on the grant date. - (4) The amounts shown in this column reflect the grant date fair value of stock option awards, determined in accordance with FASB ASC Topic 718.
+- (1) All compensation, other than equity awards, is paid in British Pounds and is converted to U.S. Dollars at the average exchange rate for the month paid or incurred. - (2) Effective October 28, 2015, Mr. Marberger was elected Chief Financial Officer. - (3) The amounts shown in this column reflect the grant date fair value of restricted stock unit awards, determined in accordance with Financial Accounting Standards Board ASC Topic 718 Stock Compensation ("FASB ASC Topic 718").
+The fair value of the restricted stock unit awards is based on the market value of the Company's common stock on the grant date.
+For 2016, the value reported for Mr. Mannelly reflects the incremental fair value related to the modification of his restricted stock unit awards pursuant to his retirement agreement, as discussed further in footnote 8 below. - (4) The amounts shown in this column reflect the grant date fair value of stock option awards, determined in accordance with FASB ASC Topic 718.
 The fair value of each stock option award was estimated on the date of grant using the Black-Scholes Option Pricing Model ("Black-Scholes Model").
 The Black-Scholes Model uses certain assumptions about expected volatility of the Company's common stock, the expected term of the stock options and risk-free interest rates.
-For additional information regarding the assumptions used in the Black-Scholes Model for options granted in 2015 and 2014, please see Note 14 to the financial statements contained in our Annual Report on Form 10-K for 2015, which is included in the Annual Report to Stockholders accompanying this Proxy Statement.
-For additional information regarding the assumptions used in the Black-Scholes Model for options granted in 2013, please see Note 14 to the financial statements contained in our Annual Report on Form 10-K for 2014.
+For additional information regarding the assumptions used in the Black-Scholes Model for options granted in 2016 and 2015, please see Note 13 to the financial statements contained in our Annual Report on Form 10-K for 2016, which is included in the Annual Report to Stockholders accompanying this Proxy Statement.
+For additional information regarding the assumptions used in the Black-Scholes Model for options granted in 2014, please see Note 14 to the financial statements contained in our Annual Report on Form 10-K for 2015.
+For 2016, the value reported for Mr. Mannelly reflects the incremental fair value related to the modification of his option awards pursuant to his retirement agreement, as discussed further in footnote 8 below.